Klmay/Front-End-Final-Project-Web-Application/README.md

     * Subject
     * Credit Hours
     * Whatever else may need to go in this list
+##### : This is important to know
+When you make a new account, you are a student but if you want to be the teacher login with Teacher as your username and password is password. to Start server put npm run dev

 #### :student:Student Functionality
 * **Search** for courses by **name** or **course number**.